VladimirKosyuk/Network_logger/README.md

 # Network_logger_v2

+Does:

+For all prodution MS 2012 R2 servers and above simultaneously collects network established connections(every 10 secodns) and active connections(realtime) to csv files during 12 hours and moves them to SMB-share.

 Description:

 -Check if folder to output parsed data is created, if not – creates it.
 For smb-share with collected *.etl files – it will not be created via script!